thomas995/data-project/README.md

 => And stops outputting the results for the "Opening Hours" after the fourth one is shown.
 This can be done with all the values on the table.

-## Codes that may appear in Web Page when searching the datasets:
+## Codes that may appear in the Web Page when searching the datasets:
 Number | Meaning
 ------------ | -------------
 200 | OK